recommenders-team/recommenders/SETUP.md

 ## Setup guide for Docker

-Docker images of the repo for different environment are provided.
-Dockerfiles can be found at `Recommenders/reco_utils/docker` if one would like to build Docker images on his/her own.
+Docker images of the repo for different environments are available.
+To build Docker images yourself use the Dockerfiles in `reco_utils/docker`.

 Assuming Docker is pre-installed and configured (**NOTE** `docker` command is already available in the Azure Data Science Virtual Machine.
 For installation of Docker in on a Linux machine, check instructions [here](https://docs.docker.com/install/)), for example, a PySpark Docker image can be built by the following command line
 >   ```{shell}
 >   cd Recommenders/reco_utils/docker/pyspark
 >   docker build -t <image_name>/<tag> .
 >   ```
+**NOTE** in case the build fails with returning a non-zero error (e.g., 137), it is likely it is owing to an out-of-memory issue.
+The problem may be solved by increasing the memory allocation to Docker engine.

 The Docker image is based on the [Jupyter Notebook Pyspark image](https://github.com/jupyter/docker-stacks/tree/master/pyspark-notebook), so it allows the user to run Jupyter notebooks in a browser when a container of the Docker image is turned on